Yizkor: Origin

-Yizkor prayer in a maḥzor from 1876.
+Yizkor in a maḥzor from 1876.

-The earliest source of Yizkor is the Midrash Tanchuma, which mentions the custom of remembering the deceased and pledging charity on their behalf on Yom Kippur.
-According to the Sifre, reciting Yizkor on Yom Kippur achieves atonement for those who have died.
+The earliest source of yizkor is the Midrash Tanhuma, which mentions the custom of remembering the deceased and pledging charity on their behalf on Yom Kippur.
+According to the Sifre, reciting yizkor on Yom Kippur achieves atonement for those who have died.
 The service was popularized amid the persecution of Jews during the Crusades.

 Customs

-It is customary for those with both parents alive to leave the main sanctuary during the Yizkor service, out of respect or superstition.
-It is usually not attended within the first year of mourning, until the first yahrzeit/meldado has passed.
-The Yizkor prayers are intended to be recited in a synagogue with a minyan; if one is unable to be with a minyan, one can recite it without one.
-Still, this practice is a custom and historically not regarded to be obligatory.
+It is customary for those with both parents alive to leave the main sanctuary during the yizkor service out of respect or superstition.
+It is usually not attended within the first year of mourning; it is said once the first yahrzeit (anyo, meldado) has passed.
+Yizkor prayers are intended to be recited in a synagogue with a minyan but are recited without one if no minyan is available.
+Yizkor is considered a custom and thus not regarded as obligatory.

 In some congregations, Yizkor begins with responsive verses and may also include Psalm 91.
 In addition to personal Yizkor prayers, there are also often collective prayers for martyrs and for victims of the Holocaust, and an appeal for charity.
 The service concludes with the prayer El male raḥamim.

-Yahrzeit candles are commonly lit on the days when Yizkor is recited.
+Jewish communities, in especially landsmanshaftn, wrote yizkor books to commemorate atrocities during the Holocaust.
+Yahrzeit candles are commonly lit on the days when yizkor is recited.